likoz2/Lectures/CSharp/PaperWork/introduction_algorithm_example.md

 }
 ```
 This might seem chaotic at first so lets break it down.

+Quick tip: The following breakdown actually shows the steps in order which I took to write the algorithm.
+Its is the simples to create your algs from the inside out, creating first the solution for one or two numbers (depending on the alg) then remaking it into more generic one like to use array or such.

 First we randomly by hand create an array.
 ```csharp